zo718/ease-my-life-scripts/README.md

 ## 💬 Final Thoughts

-Automation isn’t about laziness — it’s about working smarter.
+Automation isn’t about laziness, it’s about working smarter.
 If a small script can save time or prevent frustration, it belongs here.

 Enjoy, tweak, and keep life easy. 😄